-Greetings, and welcome to the University of North Carolina Forensic Psychiatry Residency Program!
-As a recent graduate of the UNC forensic psychiatry training program, I want to take a moment to discuss our training program from a resident’s perspective.
+Greetings, and welcome to the University of North Carolina Forensic Psychiatry Fellowship!
 The UNC program is the state’s only forensic psychiatry residency program and is currently accredited by the Accreditation Council for Graduate Medical Education (ACGME).
-Each year, the program accepts up to two resident for its twelve-month educational and training experience.
+Each year, the program accepts up to two residents for its educational and training experience.

 A real strength of the UNC forensic psychiatry residency program is the diversity of educational and training experiences offered.
-The program is unique in that it provides significant exposure to both the state and federal criminal justice systems, allowing the residents to gain a broad understanding of the criminal forensic evaluation process at both levels.
-To complement the criminal forensic component, UNC has two separate services dedicated to providing civil forensic training to fellows.
-The topics addressed in these two UNC clinics cover a wide array of civil forensic issues, such as medical malpractice, fitness for duty, custody assessment, independent medical evaluation, testamentary capacity, dangerousness, right to refuse treatment and parental competency.
 In addition to the diversity offered with respect to criminal and civil forensic evaluation topics, the UNC program allows the fellows to provide psychiatric inpatient treatment in both a state psychiatric hospital setting and a correctional environment, thereby offering a nice mix of evaluation and treatment during the fellowship year.

-With regard to the work schedule, fellows typically work from 8am – 5pm Mondays through Fridays; there is no overnight, weekend or holiday call duty for forensic psychiatry residents at UNC (which is great!).
+With regard to the work schedule, I typically worked 45-50 hours a week Monday through Friday; and there is no overnight, weekend or holiday call duty.

 I hope the information provided in this letter gives you a better picture of the UNC forensic psychiatry residency program.
 If you have any further questions regarding the program or would like to discuss the application process, please do not hesitate to contact the program for more information.